ysora/cutandrun_multimapper/README.md

 The resulting BigWig tracks can be used for genome-browser visualization and downstream CUT&RUN signal analysis.

+#### Citation

+This pipeline was developed and used for the analysis presented in:

-#### - Reference: Yang, Yoon, Jaiswal et al., Recruitment of TEX15 by HUSH2 drives repression of multicopy gene families in fertility regulation., _Nature Communications_ (2026), _Accepted_
+Yang, Yoon, Jaiswal et al. Recruitment of TEX15 by HUSH2 drives repression of multicopy gene families in fertility regulation. _Nature Communications_.
+Accepted for publication.

 #### - Contact: Sora Yoon, Ph.D. <sorayoon@upenn.edu>